da0ka/ppmini/README.md

 * order[number] - It is the same as f2f-tiny.htm of 'o'.
 * unpack -------- if checked it then unpack file else pack file.
 ## ppmini.js
 Its file includes a function 'S' only.
-S does encoding/decoding. no need for above all html.
+S does encoding/decoding. its size is 699bytes. no need for above all html.
 ### usage
 S(S,k,d)
 * @S ------ Array / Uint8Array.